bediger4000/tableaux-in-go/README.md

 ![Parse tree for ~(p&q)=(~p|~q)](https://raw.githubusercontent.com/bediger4000/tableaux-in-go/master/examplep.png)

-*Parse tree for ~(p&q)=(~p|~q)*
+**Parse tree for ~(p&q)=(~p|~q)**

 ![Finished tableau for`~(p&q)=(~p|~q)`](https://raw.githubusercontent.com/bediger4000/tableaux-in-go/master/examplet.png)

-*Finished tableau for ~(p&q)=(~p|~q)*
+**Finished tableau for ~(p&q)=(~p|~q)**

 ## Data structure for tableaux

-Incautious reading any of the 3 Smullyan books  above on analytic tableaux would have you believe that an analytic tableaux consists of arrays of subexpressions of the propositional logic formula to be proved.
-Smullyan was not a programmer, it seems, because a tableaux is a binary tree of individual subexpressions.
-The sign part of an analytic tableaux is attached to a subexpression, as is the notion of an unused formula, and whether a branch is closed or not.
+Incautious reading any of the 3 Smullyan books  above would have you believe that an analytic tableau consists of arrays of subexpressions of the propositional logic formula to be proved.
+Smullyan was not a programmer, it seems, because a tableau is a binary tree of individual subexpressions.
+The sign part of an analytic tableau is attached to a subexpression, as is the notion of an unused formula, and whether a branch is closed or not.

     type Tnode struct {
+        LineNumber int
+        Contradictory *Tnode
+        inferredFrom *Tnode

         Sign       bool
         Tree       *node.Node
         Expression string